jstrieb/hackernews-button/README.md

-# hn-discussion
+# Hacker News Discussion Button

-Add a button to Firefox linking to the Hacker News discussion for the current page
+Adds a button to Firefox linking to the Hacker News discussion for the current page.